willymcallister/willymcallister.github.io/_articles/charge.md

 Franklin and Coulomb gave us the terminology and equation that describes the effect of charge.

-Charge can be measured either in terms of coulombs or by counting electron charges.
-Pick the method that suits the discussion.
+You can talk about charge either in units of coulombs or by counting electron charges.
+Pick whichever way suits the discussion best.

-Now that you have the concept of charge, move on to explore [Coulomb's Law](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics/ee-electric-force-and-electric-field/v/coulombs-law) and [Electric Force](https://www.khanacademy.org/science/electrical-engineering/ee-electrostatics/ee-electric-force-and-electric-field/a/ee-electric-force).

 ----